ngullotta/QuantiPy/README.md

 ### Example strategy backtesting graph

-Backtest of `AdvancedHarmonicOscillators` with Ethereum
+Backtest of `AdvancedHarmonicOscillators` with Ethereum and Bitcoin
 ![An example backtest output](./backtest.png)

 ## Contributing